 - For body/face soap, find a package-free solid soap.
 To exfoliate, use bulk baking soda.
 For a mask, use bulk clays (French, Kaolin, Bentonite, etc…), mixed with water or apple cider vinegar.

-- Reduce your cosmetics and consider homemade substitutes such as cocoa powder as bronzer and homemade balm that works on eyes, lips, hair and nails and in lieu of disposable feminine products, invest in menstrual cup and reusable liners (the cup is personally all I need).
+- Reduce your cosmetics and consider homemade substitutes such as cocoa powder as bronzer and homemade balm that works on eyes, lips, hair and nails and in lieu of disposable feminine products, invest in a menstrual cup and perhaps reusable liners (the cup is all Bea uses).

-- All you need for your nails is a nail clipper, stainless steel file and the homemade balm in my book for moisture and shine.
+- All you need for your nails is a nail clipper, glass shining file and the homemade balm in the book for moisture and shine.

 - Forget about Q-tips, they are not good for you anyways.

-- YOU CAN ALSO… compost hair and nail clippings, put a brick in your toilet tank, collect water in a bucket while your shower heats and water your plants with it, and use zero waste cleaning: vinegar for mold, baking soda as scrub, a mix of baking soda and vinegar as drain cleaner (how to in the book)…
+- YOU CAN ALSO… read Bea’s blogpost on simple ways to save water at home or this one on multi-functionality in the bathroom, or these on why you don’t ever need to buy another ponytail holder, but you can also compost hair and nail clippings, put a brick in your toilet tank, collect water in a bucket while your shower heats and water your plants with it, and use zero waste cleaning: vinegar for mold, baking soda as scrub, a mix of baking soda and vinegar as drain cleaner (how to in the book)…

 - Only shop a couple times a year to avoid compulsive buys.